According to the CDC, 80% of COVID-19-related deaths reported in the U.S. have been among adults 65 and older.

 - Implementation of TapCloud, a telehealth app that offers secure virtual visits, where necessary.

 The battle against COVID-19 is far from over.
-But increasing access to in-home care is key in keeping our seniors – and our communities – safe and healthy.
+But increasing access to at-home healthcare services is key in keeping our seniors – and our communities – safe and healthy.

 To find out if you or a loved one may qualify for home health services, contact us today.
 A member of the Intrepid USA Care Team can help determine if home health is right for you.